-PTA Delta is from the PEA315045 position north-west along the 315 radial to 120DME PH then anti-clockwise on the 120 DME PH arc to the PH(VOR) 290 radial, then southeast along the radial to 45TAC and then clockwise on the 45TAC arc to the PEA315045 position.
+PTA Delta exists from the PEA315045 position north-west along the 315 radial to 120DME PH then anti-clockwise on the 120 DME PH arc to the PH(VOR) 290 radial, then south-east along the radial to 45TAC and then clockwise on the 45TAC arc to the PEA315045 position.
 Usable levels are SFC to FL300.
 PTA D is internally dissected by the 295 radial to form Delta North and Delta South.
-Delta.
-Aircraft operating below 2000FT are outside Pearce Restricted airspace and may encounter aircraft not in communication with ATS.
-Aircraft cleared to operate in PTA Delta may leave and re-enter Pearce restricted airspace as required.
+Aircraft operating below 2000FT are outside Pearce SUA and may encounter aircraft not in communication with ATC.
+Aircraft cleared to operate in PTA Delta may leave and re-enter Pearce SUA as required.

-2.4.4.1 Coastal transit lane
+2.4.4.1 VFR Coastal Lane or M147 active

-PTA Delta does not include the VFR Coastal Transit Lane or portions of R192 or R146 when activated, as per Para 3.8.8.
+PTA Delta does not include the VFR Coastal Lane or portions of M182 or M147 when activated, as per Para 3.8.8.